Beer Cans (Boombox Brewing Co.)

 Juicy Joker Hair Salon Logo

-This is a logo created from the random combination of two words and a service: JUICY, JOKER, and HAIR SALON.
-I created a logo that would represent the adjective and noun, while also reflecting the feel of the service.
+This is a logo created from the random combination of three words: JUICY, JOKER, and HAIR SALON.
+I created a logo that would represent the adjective and noun, while also embodying the feel of the service.

 Corporate Gift (Nature Backs)